By deciding to donate a kidney, you could literally save someone's life. But is it the right choice for you?

 What's your financial/job situation?

 Generally speaking, the recipient's health insurance should cover your screening tests, surgery, and follow-up care.
 But you may have extra expenses, such as gas, tolls, and parking as you go back and forth between your home and the transplant center, notes Nothdurft.
-Another donor he knows also had to factor in airfare, since the donor lives in New Jersey but his recipient resides in California.
+Another donor he knows also had to factor in airfare, since the donor lives in New Jersey but their recipient resides in California.

 You also need to consider how flexible your job is.
 Will your company allow you to take off several weeks for the surgery and recovery?
 And assuming you don't have unused vacation or sick days to burn, can you afford to not get paid for about a month?